LeToNode/Play2.0-CN-doc/settings/SettingsJDBC.md

-# Configuring the JDBC connection pool.
+# Configuring the JDBC pool.

 ## Advanced configuration for BoneCP